MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 In this article, you learn about:
 > [!div class="checklist"]
 >
-> * Strategic infrastructure selection
+> * Strategic infrastructure selection.
-> * Dynamic rightsizing and autoscaling
+> * Dynamic rightsizing and autoscaling.
-> * Leveraging Azure discounts for substantial savings
+> * Leveraging Azure discounts for substantial savings.
-> * Holistic monitoring and FinOps practices
+> * Holistic monitoring and FinOps practices.

 ## Prepare the application environment